Sagarbisht509/Instagram_clone/README.md

    An android application just like instagram (backend created with firebase).

 ## Note
-   This repository is still under development and in feature i will add some more features.
+   This repository is still under development and in future i will add some more features.

 ## Show some :heart: and star the repo to support the project.